No. 4 SDSU beats Wyoming 72-55 to match Leonard’s 20-0 start

 OBSERVERS

 Dan Gavitt, NCAA vice president of basketball and Mitch Barnhart, Kentucky’s athletic director and vice chair of the Division I men’s basketball committee, attended the game.
 They are in Southern California for the NCAA convention, “so we saw this as a great opportunity to come down and see the Aztecs,” Gavitt said at halftime.
-“I’ve watched them about five times on TV this season, but it’s great to get to see them in person.
+“I’ve watched them about five times on TV this season, but it’s great to get to see them in person.”

-“Obviously, they have a great defense, but I’ve been impressed with their offense in the first half tonight.
-They have great ball handlers who do a good job of getting the ball inside to Wetzell.”

 SDSU started the day at No. 2 in the NCAA NET Rankings, which replaced RPI as the primary method for NCAA Tournament seeding.
 ESPN.com projects the Aztecs as the No. 1 seed in the East Region and CBSSports.com has them as No. 1 in the Midwest.